picrust/picrust/_sources/prepicrust/huttenhower.txt

   cd ../ete2-2.0rev111
   python setup.py install

-PICRUST doesn't use the database or visualization ETE toolkits.
+PICRUSt doesn't use the database or visualization ETE toolkits.
 The ETE setup script will warn you that you won't be able to use them unless you install more packages.
 That's okay, though.
 Just answer yes to continue with its installation.
 ::
   Installing ETE (A python Environment for Tree Exploration).